A Geometric Quantisation view on the AJ-conjecture for the Teichm\"uller TQFT

-This paper is organised as follows.
-In section~\ref{sec:intro} we overview the background material we refer to throughout the the rest of the work.
-This includes generalities on geometric quantisation and the Hitchin-Witten connection, the level-$N$ quantum dilogarithm and the Weil-Gel'fand-Zak transform, the Teichmüller TQFT, and the original AJ-conjecture.
+In section~\ref{sec:background} we give an overview of the background material we refer to throughout the the rest of the work.
+This includes generalities on geometric quantisation and the Hitchin-Witten connection, the level-$N$ quantum dilogarithm and the Weil-Gel'fand-Zak transform, the Teichmüller TQFT, and some algebraic setup.
 In section~\ref{sec:setting} we define the precise structure to which we are going to apply geometric quantisation, and argue that it provides a model for (a double cover of) the moduli space relevant for genus one Chern-Simons theory.
 In section~\ref{sec:geom_quant} we actually run the geometric quantisation machinery to obtain the desired operators.
 First, we use the standard definition of the pre-quantum operators to quantise the logarithmic holonomy functions corresponding to the meridian and longitude on the torus.
-Next, we check that the operators are compatible with the chosen polarisation, thus descending to \emph{quantum} operators which are Hitchin-Witten covariantly constant.
-We then show that the operators can be consistently exponentiated, whence we define quantum operators for the exponential holonomy eigenvalues, which in fact generate the algebra of regular functions on the character variety.
-Finally, we use the explicit trivialisation of the Hitchin-Witten connection to make the operators independent on the Teichmüller parameter.
-We conclude the section by determining the action of the operators on functions on $\AN$ via the Weil-Gel'fand-Zak transform.
+Next, we check that the operators are compatible with the chosen polarisation, thus descending to \emph{quantum} operators.
+We then show that these are normal, thus admitting well-defined exponentials.
+Finally, we use the explicit trivialisation of the Hitchin-Witten connection to remove the dependence of the operators on the Teichmüller parameter.
+After that, we determine the action of the operators on functions on $\AN$ via the Weil-Gel'fand-Zak transform.
 In section~\ref{sec:AK}, we explicitly carry out the procedure described above to find the $\widehat{A}^{\Cx}$-polynomial for the first two hyperbolic knots.